-Cut the foam to size using a serrated knife, cutting halfway through the top, then flipping over to cut through the other side, yielding a straighter cut on the heavy foam.
-We cut our foam a bit larger, because you lose some size when you do the tufting.
-We lost about a 1/2″ on either side.
+Cut the foam to size using a serrated knife, slicing halfway through the top, then flipping over to cut through to the other side—this should give you a straighter cut.
+We cut our foam a bit larger because you lose some size when you do the tufting.
+(All in all, we lost about a 1/2 inch on either side.)

-Cut the batting to size for each of the six sides and apply the batting to the foam using spray adhesive.
-Use as heavy batting as you can find, as it helps bulk up the edge you’re creating on the top and bottom.
+Cut the batting to size for each of the six sides, and apply it to the foam using spray adhesive.
+Use the heaviest batting that you can find, as it helps bulk up the edge you’re creating on the top and bottom.

-Starting with the corner of the foam, pinch the edge where the top and side come together.
-About 1″ down from the edge, stick your needle in from underneath.
+Starting with a corner of the foam, pinch the edge where the top and side come together.
+About 1 inch down from the edge, stick your needle in from underneath.
 Pull the needle through the top, then stick it back down next to where the first thread came up and pull tight.
 Then stick the needle through the fabric and come out 2 inches over to the side.
 It should look something like this:

 Repeat the above steps all the way around the mattress and tie the string at the end.
-I followed this tutorial for this step.
-You’re going to want to make the stitches as consistently spaced as possible, so that you can match them up vertically on the top side.
+(I followed this tutorial for that step.)
+Make the stitches as consistently spaced as possible so that you can match them up vertically when you repeat on the top side.

-Once you’ve stitched all the sides, it’s time for the tufting.
-Begin by mapping out where you want your tufts to go by using pins on both the top and bottom, spacing them evenly apart.
-We opted for approximately 7″ spaces between our tufts, working with a 3×11 grid.
+It’s time for the tufting.
+Map out where you want your tufts to go by using pins on both the top and bottom, spacing them evenly apart.
+We opted for approximately 7-inch spaces between our tufts, working with a 3×11 grid.

-Using the 6″ needle, double thread the needle with an effective thread length of 18″.
-Choose a side to be the bottom and start there, pushing the needle through the back to the front and then pulling it back through next to the first hole from the front to the back.
+Using the 6-inch needle, double-thread it with 18 inches of thread.
+Choose a side to be the bottom and start there, pushing the needle through the back to the front, and then pulling it back through next to the first hole from the front to the back.
 We used a pen cap to push the needle through, since it can be quite sharp.
 Pull the needle all the way through to the front again, then push back through to the back.
 Tie a knot while applying downward pressure to the hole created by the thread—put your whole body into it.
 Here’s what that looks like:

 The last part is easiest with two people: One person applies pressure to the area of the foam that the thread has gone through while the second makes a triple knot, creating the tuft.
 Tie it tight enough that the foam is held in place, but not so tight that the pressure is too great on the thread.
-You then repeat for each of the tufts.
-We found it easiest for one person to get the thread ready to go for each tuft in advance, which saved a lot of time.
+Repeat for each of the tufts.
+We found it easiest for one person to get the thread ready to go for each tuft in advance; this saved us a lot of time.